WICG/compression-dictionary-transport/README.md

 ### Dictionary options header
 The `use-as-dictionary:` response header is a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that allows for setting multiple options and for future expansion.
 The supported options and defaults are:

-* **p** - Path for the dictionary to apply to. *Required*.
+* **path** - Path for the dictionary to apply to. *Required*.
 The path supports relative or absolute paths as well as `*` wildcard expansion. e.g. `/app1/main*` will match `https://www.example.com/app1/main_12345.js` and `main*` in response to `https://www.example.com/app1/main_1.js` will match `https://www.example.com/app1/main.xyz.js`.
-* **e** - Expiration time in seconds for the dictionary. *Defaults to 31536000 (1 year)*.
+* **expires** - Expiration time in seconds for the dictionary. *Defaults to 31536000 (1 year)*.
 This is independent of the cache lifetime of the resource being used for the dictionary.
 If the underlying resource is evicted from cache then it is also removed but this allows for setting an explicit time to live for use as a dictionary independent of the underlying resource in cache.
 Expired resources can still be useful as dictionaries while they are in cache and can be used for fetching updates of the expired resource.
 It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently, to limit the number of possible incoming dictionary values.
-* **h** - List of supported hash algorithms in order of server preference.
+* **algorithms** - List of supported hash algorithms in order of server preference.
 Defaults to `(sha-256)` which is the only supported algorithm currently but allows for future migration to different hash algorithms.

-For example: `use-as-dictionary: p="/app1/main", e=604800, h=(sha-256 sha-512)` would specify matching on a path prefix of `/app1/main`, expiring as a dictionary in 7 days, independent of the cache lifetime of the resource and advertise support for both sha-256 and sha-512.
+For example: `use-as-dictionary: path="/app1/main", expires=604800, algorithms=(sha-256 sha-512)` would specify matching on a path prefix of `/app1/main`, expiring as a dictionary in 7 days, independent of the cache lifetime of the resource and advertise support for both sha-256 and sha-512.

 ### Compression API